jakobib/mtsr2012/slides.md

 ## Social Tagging

-* Keywords/tags manually assigned to resources by\
+* Keywords/tags manually assigned to documents by\
-  members of a community of distributed volunteers
+  members of a distributed community of volunteers
-* Freely chosen tags (or easy to create new)
+* Tags freely chosen (or easy to create new)
 * Outcome of tagging activity in a tagging system:\
-  **Folksonomy**
+  *Folksonomy*

 ## Properties of Social Tagging

 * Tagging systems are very dynamic\
-  --- especially compared to normal KOS
+  --- *especially compared to normal KOS*
-* Different types of tagging systems exist\
+* Different types of tagging systems exist:\
-  --- don't compare apples and oranges
+  --- *don't compare apples and oranges!*

       * source of resources
 	  * tagging rights, tagging support, tag management
+	  * *tag aggregation*
-	  * *tag aggregation*, *tag connectivity*
+	  * *tag connectivity*

 ## Tag aggregation: Bag-Model